 output containing trList and *trListDead** objects to a data

-function.
+frame, the sitree2dataframe function.
 The resulting data

 frame follows the usual R copy on modify semantics, and most users might